 The wreath I created was inspired by our family baking tradition, with gingerbread men and gingerbread houses.

-For your convenience, this post contains affiliate links to products I use, love and highly recommend.
-If you purchase any product through this site, I may be compensated, but you do not pay one penny more.
+For your convenience, this post contains affiliate links to products I use, love, and highly recommend.
+I may be compensated if you purchase any product through this site, but you do not pay one penny more.
 You can see my full disclosure policy here.

 The candy cane was simple and turned out so darned cute!

-I made the green and white ‘spearmint’ candy by making equal size half moons out of both the green and white and then cutting each half moon into 4 pieces.
+I made the green and white ‘spearmint’ candy by making equal size half-moons out of both the green and white and then cutting each half-moon into 4 pieces.
 I then pieced the 8 pieces back together to form the mint candy.
-Many apologies for the very lousy image, but it’s the only one I have.
+I apologize for the lousy images.
+They are the only ones I have.

 The Gingerbread men and houses were made from applesauce and cinnamon dough.
 Equal parts of each with or without a little bit of white glue.
 I used 1 1/2 cups of each and then added about 2 tablespoons of white glue.
-I rolled them to about 1/3″ and then I cut out the shapes with cookie cutter.
-For the houses, I cut the image out of cardboard and then traced around it.
+I rolled them to about 1/3,” and then I cut out the shapes with a cookie cutter.
+I cut the image out of cardboard for the houses and then traced around it.

-Sprinkle cinnamon on your counter when rolling out your dough if it is sticky.
+Sprinkle cinnamon on your counter if it is sticky when rolling out your dough.

 I poked pieces of wire into the dough before I baked it to create the hooks.

-Outlining the gingerbread houses and gingerbread men in white puffy paint really mimicked the look of icing.
+Outlining the gingerbread houses and gingerbread men in White puffy paint really mimicked the icing look.
 I sprinkled some very fine white glitter onto the ‘icing’ on the star.